A photo of Soo Ah Gok

 In Judaism, there is a concept called kavanah which is the spiritual intention behind any action—you can pray by just reciting prayers, or you can recite them with true kavanah.
 Likewise, we can perform good deeds with or without kavanah.
 What matters is that we reflect that deep spiritual intention in all that we do, day in and day out.
 I know this is true across all the faith traditions—that the mundane can be made holy by our spiritual intention.

 Regarding my second question about whether we must proceed through all four stages of life as prescribed by the ashramas (specifically, Vanaprastha, retired, and Sannyasa, renunciate), what I find so provocative is that these third and fourth ashramas make increasing our spiritual focus more intentional and not just an avocation for retirement and end of life.
 Kardama Muni Das reminded me that Srila Prabupadha, the revered founder of the Hare Krishnas was already 69 years of age when he traveled to the United States to begin spreading Krishna consciousness in the West.
+So there seems to be two schools of thought around this question of whether to formally proceed to the Vanaprastha (retired) and Sannyasa (renunciate) stages.
+One school of thought is represented by this beautiful quote from Srimad Bhagavatam Canto 1, Chapter 5, Verse 17:

 “One who has forsaken his material occupations to engage in the devotional service of the Lord may sometimes fall down while in an immature stage, yet there is no danger of his being unsuccessful.”